 In conjunction with Ohio State's response to COVID-19, the College of Public Health’s advisors are not conducting in-person appointments or drop-ins, but offer virtual appointments and virtual drop-in hours.
 Thank you for your patience as we respond to the current challenges.

-Undergraduate students should use OnCourse to schedule an appointment with Margo Coates, Heather Kerr or Amy Soter.
+Undergraduate students should use OnCourse to schedule an appointment with Heather Kerr or Amy Soter.

 Graduate students should call the OAPSS phone number, 614-292-8350 to schedule an appointment.

-BSPH major and pre-major drop-in hours for autumn semester are posted in the student newsletter.
+BSPH major and pre-major drop-in hours are posted in the student newsletter.

-BSPH career services virtual drop-in hours for autumn 2020 will be every Wednesday from 1:00-3:00pm with Amy Soter.
+BSPH career services virtual drop-in hours for spring semester 2021 will be every Wednesday from 1:00-3:00pm with Amy Soter.
 Link

-MPH, MS, and PhD career services and practicum virtual drop-in hours for autumn 2020 will be every Thursday from 1:00-3:00pm with Dawn Williams.
+MPH, MS, and PhD career services and applied practice experience (practicum) virtual drop-in hours for spring semester 2021 will be every Thursday from 1:00-3:00pm with Dawn Williams.
 Link

 Mission of the Office of Academic Programs and Student Services